 Blooms on a growing Panda Face ginger are white and trumpet shaped, edged with black and reminiscent of a panda bear.
-The flowers nestle amongst clumps of shiny, heart-shaped leaves of dark green fluted or marbled with silver tones which look much akin to Cyclamen foliage.
+The flowers nestle amongst clumps of shiny, heart-shaped leaves of dark green, fluted or marbled with silver tones which look akin to Cyclamen foliage.

 A delightful specimen for addition into the shade garden, the question is how to grow Panda Ginger plants?